borune/tutorial--framework-rev.eng-elf-on-remote/README.md

 vagrant init hashicorp/bionic64
 ```

-- add several lines to the Vagrant file and
+- Overwrite Vagrant file with the one in this repo
-- place your ELF file in the same dir
+- Place your ELF file in the same dir

 ``` bash
 vagrant up